Arthur Lira: Candidate for President of the Chamber of Deputies

 In January 2021, members of supporting parties of the government of Jair Bolsonaro announced the candidacy of Lira for the command of the Chamber.
-At first, Lira had the support for 11 parties for the 1 February voting: PSL, PP, PL, PSD, PODE, AVANTE, PTB, PSC, PATRI, PROS and REP. The objective of the group was to defeat the candidate supported by incumbent President Rodrigo Maia, Deputy Baleia Rossi.
+At first, Lira had the support for 11 parties for the 1 February voting: PSL, PP, PL, PSD, PODE, AVANTE, PTB, PSC, PATRI, PROS and REP. The objective of the group was to defeat the candidate supported by incumbent president Rodrigo Maia, Deputy Baleia Rossi.

 Controversies

 Operation Taturana

-On 16 December 2011, judge Helestron Costa, of the 17th Court of Public Finances of Maceió, determined the suspension of Arthur Lira from public offices, and also the suspension of State Deputies João Beltrão and Cícero Ferro, of the mayor of Roteiro Fábio Jatobá, of the former State Deputy Celso Luiz Brandão, former mayor of Canapi, and of João Beltrão's daughter Jully Beltrão, as a development of Operation Taturana, initiated in 2007.
+On 16 December 2011, judge Helestron Costa, of the 17th Court of Public Finances of Maceió, determined the suspension of Arthur Lira from public offices, and also the suspension of State Deputies João Beltrão and Cícero Ferro, of the mayor of Roteiro Fábio Jatobá, of the former state deputy Celso Luiz Brandão, former mayor of Canapi, and of João Beltrão's daughter Jully Beltrão, as a development of Operation Taturana, initiated in 2007.
 Besides that, the judge ruled to block the assets of all of them.
 However, later the Justice Court of Alagoas ruled to suspend the effects of the decision after analysing the appeals made by the defense of the parliamentary.
-The president of the Court, desembargador Sebastião Costa Filho, understood that Lira couldn't disturb the investigations.
+The president of the Court, desembargador Sebastião Costa Filho, understood that Lira could not disturb the investigations.

 In 2012, Arthur Lira was found guilty by the 17th Civil Court of Maceió in a civil law suit of administrative dishonesty by the same case.
 Arthur was 1st Secretary of the Director's Board of the Legislative Assembly of Alagoas and had manipulated the payroll, making undue discounts of checks of the Assembly.
 However, he appealed the conviction.

 Before this, in 2008, Lira had been arrested for obstruction of justice.
 He had been suspended from his functions in the Legislative Assembly since 17 March for his involvement in the Case of Taturanas, accused of participating in a fraud scheme that emblezzed R$280 million (US$165.7 million) of the legislative branch, besides having his goods blocked.